 Ottoman era mosque

-View of Prizren during sunset from the old fort overlooking the city
+View of Prizren during sunset from the old Ottoman era fort overlooking the city

-I didn’t get to see a lot of Kosovo but from what I did see, it appears as if the country is successfully moving passed the war and is finding itself a place in modern Europe.
-I enjoyed my few days in Kosovo and wish I also had time to do some hiking in the wild looking mountains that we could see from Prizren.
-From Prizren we took a taxi back to the airport the next evening and flew back to Vienna.
+I didn’t get to see much of Kosovo, but from what I experienced, it seems like the country is successfully moving past the war and carving out its place in modern Europe.
+I enjoyed my short time there and wished I had more time to hike in the wild, rugged mountains we saw from Prizren.
+After two days, we took a taxi back to the airport in the evening and flew back to Vienna, bringing our brief but memorable visit to Kosovo to an end.